They may rightly and legitimately feast who would have been as ready and willing to fast. – Meister Eckhart (Walshe

-The monastic life in India, China, Japan and Tibet was severe, with food strictly limited.
-In Zen Buddhism it was traditional for masters to strike and abuse their monks.
+The monastic life in India, China, Japan and Tibet was severe, with food strictly limited and often scarce.
+In traditional Zen Buddhism it was customary for masters to strike and abuse their monks.
 But the abuse was out of of love, not anger; its purpose was to provoke an emotional reaction in the monk, whose monastic life deprived him of the day-to-day hurts and frustrations he needed to grow.
-Ksanti is the perfection of patient sufferance, and its aim is to help people identify feelings arising from the ego.
-Masters who hit monks were giving their egos a whack, in effect saying, “What is it that feels that?”
+Ksanti is the perfection of patient sufferance, and its aim is to help people let go of feelings arising from the ego.
+Masters who hit monks were giving their egos a whack, in effect saying, “Who is it that feels the pain?”
 And it was effective.
-Unable to respond to the master, the student was obliged to turn within and figure out the what it was that caused him pain.
+Unable to respond to the master, the student was obliged to turn within and figure out where the pain came from.

 All of you: if it’s for the sake of the Dharma, don’t hesitate to sacrifice your bodies or give up your lives!
 Twenty years ago, when I was at Huang-po’s place, I asked three times what was central point of Buddhism, and three times he was good enough to hit me with his stick.
 It was as though he had brushed me with a sprig of mugwort.
 Thinking of it now, I wish I could get hit once more like that.
 Is there anyone who can give me such a blow? – Lin-chi